hackclub/terminalcraft/submissions/TerminalCalendar/README.md

 `edit` - edit an event on your calendar.

 `about` - get information about the author (me!).

+`tags` - add a now sorting tag.

+`viewtags` - view your calendar by tag.

 If you ever do something wrong or want to change some data around, all of your events are stored in `data.csv`